noahkeppers/noahkepperssite/_case_studies/dancing_computer.md

 Writing software for Dancing Computer helped me learn about learning.
 Structuring lessons that build on each other at a comfortable pace is challenging.
 Too fast, and students get frustrated.
 Too slow, and students get bored.

 ### The Curse of Knowledge
-As a computer science student, I already knew how to program.
-This meant I often had no idea how difficult a given topic would be for students - I had to rely on their feedback to know where our curriculum was falling short.
+As someone with programming experience, I often had no idea how difficult a given topic would be for students to grasp.
+This made student feedback an incredibly important source of insight when judging the curriculum's effectiveness.

 ## More Information
 [Project Website](https://cse.msu.edu/dance/){:.button}